DeeKahy/SoulRealm/content/School/Exersises/s7/DS/Lecture 1.md

 #### What is the main disadvantage of distributed systems which exploit the infrastructure offered by the Internet?
 How can this be overcome?

-Syncronozation
+Synchronisation
-google serivce shutdown issue
+google service shutdown issue
 Setup error